lowRISC/lowrisc-site/content/docs/debug-v0.3/debugsession.md

 +++

-Once you have an Open SoC Debug daemon running and it connected to a target system, you can do debug session.
+Once you have an Open SoC Debug daemon running and it connected to a target system, you can initiate a debug session.
 In the following you will learn the different basic features to interact with the system.

-Before you begin, you should be example programs:
+Before you begin, you should build the example programs:

     FPGA_DIR=$TOP/vsim make -C $TOP/fpga/bare_metal/examples hello.riscv trace.riscv

 ### Resetting the system

 In the first step we will start the command line interface and reset the system.
-With starting the command line interface it automatically connects to the daemon.
+When starting the command line interface it automatically connects to the daemon.

-So the steps to connect to the verilated RTL simulation are based on what you learned before:
+The steps to connect to the verilated RTL simulation are based on what you learned before:

  * Start simulation with preloaded software (terminal 1):